NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson02_count_normalization.md

 <img src="../img/deseq_median_of_ratios.png" width="400"/>

-The median of ratios method makes the assumption that not ALL genes are differentially expressed; therefore, the normalization factors should account for sequencing depth and RNA composition of the sample (large outlier genes will not represent the median ratio values). **This method is robust to imbalance in up-/down-regulation and large numbers of differentially expressed genes.**
+The median of ratios method makes the assumption that not ALL genes are differentially expressed; therefore, the size factors should account for sequencing depth and RNA composition of the sample (large outlier genes will not represent the median ratio values). **This method is robust to imbalance in up-/down-regulation and large numbers of differentially expressed genes.**

 > Usually these size factors are around 1, if you see large variations between samples it is important to take note since it might indicate the presence of extreme outliers.

-**Step 4: calculate the normalized count values using the normalization factor**
+**Step 4: calculate the normalized count values using the size factor**

-This is performed by dividing each raw count value in a given sample by that sample's normalization factor to generate normalized count values.
+This is performed by dividing each raw count value in a given sample by that sample's size factor to generate normalized count values.
 This is performed for all count values (every gene in every sample).
 For example, if the median ratio for SampleA was 1.3 and the median ratio for SampleB was 0.77, you could calculate normalized counts as follows:

 SampleA median ratio = 1.3